-While the idea of a mixed language may be itself a bit controversial (every language is a mixed language in a way – those versed in the history of the English language know it best) Yiddish was to a much greater extent subject to influences from other languages.
-Additionally the very character of it being a mixed language goes further than in the case of many other languages (as you'll see below).
+While the idea of a mixed language may be itself a bit controversial (every language is a mixed language in a way – those versed in the history of the English language know it best), Yiddish was to a much greater extent subject to influences from other languages.
+Additionally, the very character of it being a mixed language goes further than in the case of many other languages, as you'll see below.

-During the time of the massive influx of Jewish people from Germany in the late Middle Ages, Poland served as a departure point for further Jewish migrations to the east.
-This helps to explain the huge range of Polonisms across the whole area of Eastern Yiddish (the so-called Yiddishland) regardless of the dialect spoken of the area.
-(In Eastern Europe, Yiddish is generally divided into 3 major dialects: Polish, Litvish, and Ukrainian – each of them reflecting the characteristic features of the local substrate language.)
+During the time of the massive influx of Jewish people from Germany in the late Middle Ages, Poland served as a departure point for further Jewish migrations to the East.
+This helps to explain the huge range of Polonisms across the whole area of Eastern Yiddish – sometimes referred to as ‘Yiddishland’ – regardless of the dialect spoken of the area.
+(In Eastern Europe, Yiddish is generally divided into three major dialects: Polish, Litvish and Ukrainian – each of them reflecting the characteristic features of the local substrate language.)

-Where to look for Polish in Yiddish?
+Where to look for Polish in Yiddish

 Linguists have identified certain cultural areas where Polish (and Slavic in general) is to be found in Yiddish.
-While the German component covers the most basic vocabulary and the Hebrew loanwords are reserved primarily for the areas of ritual, morality, religious and mental aspects of life as well as social conditions of Jewish life.
+The German component covers the most basic vocabulary, while the Hebrew loanwords are reserved primarily for the areas of ritual, morality, religious and mental aspects of life as well as the social conditions of Jewish life.